jolly-io/Data_Engineering_Notes/README.md

 `Setting the scene`

 As you go through this material, picture yourself as a new data engineer hire in your organization.
-Your task will be to understand the needs of your stakeholders as first principles approach to understanding and translating the needs of the buiness into technical solutions
+Your task will be to understand the needs of your stakeholders adopting a first first principles approach to understanding and translating the needs of the buiness into technical solutions.

 This is a journal of my self-study and research on Data Engineering and related areas